CSS Box Alignment Module Level 3

 8.4.
 Legacy Gap Properties: the grid-row-gap, grid-column-gap, and grid-gap properties

 The Grid Layout module was originally written with its own set of gutter properties, before all such properties were unified into the existing row-gap/column-gap naming.
-For compatibility with legacy content, those legacy property names must be supported as aliases:
+For compatibility with legacy content, these grid-prefixed names must be supported as follows:

 9. Baseline Alignment Details